deiman/RexCrawler/README.md

 or in other word, how many URL a single thread will handle by itself.

 *setSearchDepth* is the upper limit for how many link the crawler will follow.
-By default this is 1.
+By default this is limited to the number of targets.

 ## Advanced
 For those who like to start from scratch!